MacaPecha/devsite-docs/guides/online-payments/checkout-api/v2/other-payment-ways.en.md

 >
 > h2
 >
-> Payment submission to Mercado Pago
+> Payment submission to Mercado Libre

 To receive cash payments, just send your customer's e-mail and document, amount and payment method.

-Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Pago through our APIs.
+Once the request –with all the collected information– is in your backend, it should be submitted to Mercado Libre through our APIs.

 For this to work, you should configure your [private key]([FAKER][CREDENTIALS][URL]).